asyncutils.tools#

 Since this function is ‘environment-agnostic’, it may have unintended behaviour if the arguments passed rely on current configuration, which is not captured.

-asyncutils.tools.find_help_url(obj: Any = ..., /) str[source]#
+asyncutils.tools.find_help_url(obj: object = ..., /) str[source]#

 Get the URL of the asyncutils documentation page for obj.
 See the supported calling patterns here.